etn-ccis/blui-angular-workflows/login-workflow/README.md

 ## PxbAuthConfig

-`PxbAuthConfig` a configuration service; it is used to enable/disable settings in the `@pxblue/angular-auth-workflow`.
+`PxbAuthConfig` a configuration service; it is used to enable/disable settings in the auth workflow.
+These properties are typically set only once and do not change.
 Some UI configuration properties are also passed in.

 ### Usage